Rohi-184/SDT_LAB/Lab Exercise 6/Readme.txt

 On the Command Prompt ( As Administrator ) :
 -----------------------------------------------

-WSL --version ( used to update the WSL - Windows Subsystem for Linux )

-WSL --install ( If not use this to install )

-WSL --update ( If exists use this to update )

 docker --version ( To check the version of Docker )

-docker pull python:3.12 ( Used to pull the python 3.12 compiler from docker hub )
+docker pull debian ( Used to pull the debian compiler from docker hub )

-docker run -it --name python312 python:3.12 ( used to run the pulled container )

-docker pd ( Used to view the process of the container )
+docker ps -a ( List All Containers )

-docker rm <Container_name> ( To delete the container )
+docker run -it debian ( Run the Debian image )

+apt update ( Update apt )

+apt install nano ( install nano file editor )

+apt install python3 ( install python change version as you need )

-docker rmi <Image_id> ( To delete the image file )
+nano fibo.py ( open the file on nano editor )

+python3 fibo.py ( run python program )